spoonapps/docs/doc/getting_started/tour_i/tour_i.md

 87ddvf5455lp  spoonbrew/scratch:head	echo Hello Wor  7/31/2014 9:20:18 AM
 ```

-Create a new image from your container with `spoon commit`.
+Turn your container into a new image with `spoon commit`.

 ```
 > spoon commit 87ddv helloworld